jordanmasterson23/MagicMirror-Pygame/README.md

     - Sign up for free account
     - Paste the API Key over the 'paste-key-here' in the NEWS_KEY variable
 5. Set your CITY, STATE and COUNTRY variables (Ex: 'Los Angeles', 'CA', 'us')
-6. Set your desired NEWS_SOURCE variable.
-You can get this from https://newsapi.org/sources
+6. Set your desired sources NEWS_SOURCE list.
+You can get these from https://newsapi.org/sources

 NOTES:
 You also have the ability to add whatever font you want.
 Just copy any '.ttf' file into the fonts directory